Eboracum Racing Stables Visit - Craig Lidster Racing Club

 Dam: Matron Of Honour

 The first of the syndicated horses is the juvenile Force Of Honour, who became the club's most recent winner at the end of September.
-The son of the precocious 2-year-old Land Force, he is also a half brother to the two time listed race winner Grey's Monument.
+The son of precocious 2-year-old Land Force, he is also a half brother to the two time listed race winner Grey's Monument.

 His tall, gangly stature indicates that he will develop into a stronger horse in 2025, which pays credit to him being able to win so soon into his career.
 Having started out over sprint trips, Force Of Honour began to improve in low level handicaps over a mile and built on the promise of a Newcastle second to win just down the road at Redcar.
 His final run of the year came at Newcastle once again, where he plugged on into third over ten furlongs.